ivanphlau/ivanlau.github.io/_teaching/2020-spring-algebraworkshop.md

 I am one of the TAs of the Algebra Workshop.
-In addition to hosting drop-in labs for students to get help with assignments, studying, and exam prep, my responsibilities include invigilating weekly quizzes, midterms and final exams as well as grading weekly quizzes, midterms and final exams.
+In addition to hosting drop-in labs for students to get help with assignments, studying, and exam prep, my other responsibilities include invigilating weekly quizzes, midterms and final exams as well as grading weekly quizzes, midterms and final exams.
 The coordinator of Algebra Workshop is [Justin Gray](https://www.sfu.ca/math/department/faculty/gray--justin.html).
 More information about Algebra Workshop and other Math Workshops can be found [here](https://www.sfu.ca/math/undergraduate/current-students/workshops.html).